sethblack/black-seo-analyzer/README.md

 **How are updates handled?**
 Updates are provided via our GitHub repository and can be downloaded at any time.
 You'll receive all future updates at no additional cost.
 Life-time ownership.

-**Does the Windows version have a GUI?**
-Yes!
-Both Windows and Mac have intuitive command-line interfaces built within a modern, dark-themed window.
-The GUI includes command history, auto-completion, native file dialogs, and real-time color-coded output.
-You can still use the traditional command-line interface if you prefer.

-**Can I use both the GUI and command-line versions?**
-Absolutely.
-Both share the same configuration files and database, so you can switch between them seamlessly even across platforms.